 Hitting Hoover?
-Boulder Move: Grab Onto Some Concrete History In The Town That Built It
+Boulder Move: Grab Onto Concrete History in the Town That Built It

 Of all the places where you could grab onto your American Dream, you go and get yourself settled in the heart of the Mojave Desert working 120 degree days for five years straight?
-Yikes, we’d be thinking something’s wrong with your “picker.”
-But remember, coming here, no matter the conditions locked in guaranteed work.
-This was all during a time when we were on the heels of the Great Depression, and men were game to work through any conditions, so long as it meant bringing home that bacon.
-And you know what?
+We might be thinking something’s wrong with your “picker”!
+But coming here, no matter the conditions, locked in guaranteed work during a time when work in the United States was scarce.
+America was on the heels of the Great Depression and men were game to work through any conditions, so long as it meant bringing home that bacon.
 If you can believe it, Hoover Dam was the very thing that transformed Vegas from its modest railroad depot beginnings to the mega-resort metropolis we all know and love to get wild in today.
 Just think—where would we be without all those Elvis photo ops, quick and dirty marriage ceremonies, and Fear and Loathing-inspired Strip shenanigans?
-Not any world I want to live in, and baby, we’ve got Hoover Dam to thank for that one.
+Not any world we want to live in, and baby, we’ve got Hoover Dam to thank for that one.

-A trip to Hoover Dam is one that anyone calling themselves a true Nevada adventurer has gotta tick off the list, and when doing yourself that favor, get serious about embracing the entire Neon to Nature road trip that skirts it.
-Because a ramble through Historic Boulder City couldn’t be more satisfyingly different than a visit to Vegas, especially when it means overnighting in a living piece of history built to accommodate the rich and famous drawn to the Dam in the 1930s.
+A trip to Hoover Dam is one that any Nevada adventurer has gotta tick off the list—be sure to embrace the entire Neon to Nature road trip that skirts it while you’re at it.
+Because a trip through Historic Boulder City couldn’t be more satisfyingly different than a visit to Vegas, especially when it means overnighting in a living piece of history built to accommodate the rich and famous drawn to the Dam in the 1930s.
 OH!
-And did we mention one of the best damn museums in Boulder City just so happens to be part of the whole schtick?
+And did we mention one of the best damn museums in Boulder City just so happens to be part of the whole experience?
 Yep, it really IS that good.
-Read on for 30 reasons to drop into this world away for a day at Boulder City’s Historic District—this is one you ain’t gonna wanna miss. #NVMuseums
+Read on for 30 reasons to drop into this world away for a day at Boulder City’s Historic District—this is one you ain’t gonna wanna miss.

-This saucy little historic district is only 30 minutes from the Las Vegas Strip, guys.
+This frozen-in-time historic district is only 30 minutes from the Las Vegas Strip.

-You see, this entire thing went gangbusters after the Stock Market crashed and The Great Depression drove thousands of people west, in search of employment.
+You see, this entire project went gangbusters after the Stock Market crashed and The Great Depression drove thousands of people west, in search of employment.

 Rumors of a mega-enormo concrete arch-gravity dam were swirling, and men flocked to the Mojave in hopes of scoring a job.

-Before the dam project got off the ground, these families posted up along the Colorado River in tents waiting for work, forming a ramshackle community called Ragtown.
+Before the dam project got off the ground, families settled into the banks of the Colorado River waiting for work, forming a ramshackle community called Ragtown.

 The entire project—the Dam, and now this very thoughtfully developed community built to house the workers—represented optimism during an otherwise dismal time for Americans.

-Planning Boulder City harnessed the talents of renowned architect Saco Rienk De Boer, and the community became known as “Nevada’s Garden City”, thanks to wondrous public spaces and lush green landscapes that were thoughtfully incorporated.
+Planning Boulder City harnessed the talents of renowned architect Saco Rienk De Boer, and the community became known as “Nevada’s Garden City”.

-… Cuz a lawn in the desert?
-Yeah, still a modern-day anomaly.
+… ‘Cause a lawn in the desert?
+Still a modern-day anomaly.

 And so did Boulder City.

-And you know what?
-The place, along with many other O.G.
-Boulder City businesses, still beckons visitors to this day… and has one of the best museums in town on the first floor.
+This amazing historic hotel along with many other original Boulder City businesses, still beckons visitors to this day…

-Through a seriously impressive lineup of interactive exhibits, you can betcha bottom dollar you’ll be an ol’ pro by departure on what it took to clear the canyon and build the Dam…
+Through an impressive lineup of interactive exhibits, you can bet your bottom dollar you’ll be an ol’ pro by departure on what it took to clear the canyon and build the Dam…

-Allll about salty lemonade and the crazy-dangerous working conditions these men endured in pre-OSHA conditions…
+All about salty lemonade and the crazy-dangerous working conditions these men endured amid a pre-OSHA world……

-Ragtown, and the type of people who lived, worked in, and made Boulder City the place it is today…
+Ragtown, and the people who lived, worked in, and made Boulder City the place it is today…

-Stories about children growing up in Boulder City and the girl who fell into and tank of tar (and survived!)…
+Stories about children growing up in Boulder City and the girl who fell into (and survived!) a tank of tar…

 And how the Dam got its damn name.

-A visit here is the best way to kick off your BC trip and get a true lay of the land…
+A visit here is the best way to kick off your trip to Boulder City, and get a true lay of the land…